exponea/exponea-android-sdk/Documentation/PUSH.md

 </receiver>
 ```

-In the BroadcastReceiver you should launch your activity.
+In the BroadcastReceiver you can launch a corresponding activity(e.g. your main activity).
 Campaign data is included in the intent as `ExponeaPushReceiver.EXTRA_DATA`.
 ``` kotlin
 class MyReceiver : BroadcastReceiver() {
     override fun onReceive(context: Context, intent: Intent) {